-Back when it was proposed in 2002, Legacy TAC §202 established a baseline of security standards for Texas state agencies and institutions of higher education.
+Back when it was proposed in 2002, Legacy Texas Administrative Code (TAC) Chapter §202 established a baseline of security standards for Texas state agencies and institutions of higher education.

 Setting security standards at the federal level is FISMA, which stands for the Federal Information Security Management Act.
 FISMA requires federal agencies and their contractors to safeguard their information systems and assets.
 The National Institute of Standards and Technology, known as NIST, helps develop standards and guidelines for FISMA.